-Married to Kim, Jeff is the proud father of three young kids: Brendan, Dylan and Leah.
+Married to Kim, Jeff is the proud father of three kids: Brendan, Dylan and Leah.
 Jeff came to The Gathering in the summer of 2014 after living his whole life in the Niagara area.

-Jeff preaches most Sundays and is responsible for the day-to-day operations of the church.
+Jeff preaches most Sundays and is responsible for the day-to-day ministry of the church.
 If you're curious to learn more about the church and what we're all about...then Jeff is your guy.
 Feel free to give him a call or to drop him a line anytime.

 Kristyn has been on staff at The Gathering since March 2012, starting first as the Children’s Pastor, where she became credentialed with the Ontario Conference of Mennonite Brethren Churches.
 In September 2016, while continuing to oversee Kids Ministry at The Gathering, Kristyn took on an additional role, serving as the church's Office Administrator.